Rangers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Rangers have a perfect record of 3-0.
+- The Rangers have played as the underdog in four of their past 10 games and have gone 3-1 in those contests.

-- When it comes to the total, the Rangers and their opponents are 9-1-0 in their last 10 games.
+- When it comes to the total, the Rangers and their opponents are 8-2-0 in their previous 10 games.

-- The past 10 Rangers games have not had a runline posted by oddsmakers.
-In six straight games, Texas and its opponent have gone above the over/under, with the average total established by bookmakers being 8.1 runs.
+- The Rangers' previous 10 matchups have not had a spread set by sportsbooks.

 Read More About This Game